martinschneider/justtestlah/src/site/markdown/index.md

 - Page objects are a representation of a UI element (a page, a dialog, a screen etc.).
 - Step definitions use page objects to define the actions of a test.
 They form the building blocks to write
-- feature files which represent the test cases.
+- feature files which represent the test scenarios.

 Steps and page objects are designed to be highly re-usable.